Rehabilitation, Mobility, ADLs, and Interdisciplinary Care

 SCRN scenario logic

-When the stem asks what the nurse should do for a patient refusing therapy, first assess pain, depression, fatigue, orthostasis, sleep, comprehension, fear of falling, or schedule conflict.
-When a patient performs poorly in therapy, update the team rather than independently changing the discharge destination.
-When caregivers are present, include them in transfer training and safety education early.
+When a patient refuses therapy, first assess pain, depression, fatigue, orthostasis, sleep, comprehension, fear of falling, or a schedule conflict, rather than charting "noncompliant."
+When a patient performs poorly in therapy, update the team instead of independently changing the discharge destination.
+When caregivers are present, involve them in transfer training and safety education early.
 Effective stroke rehabilitation is repeated practice, shared goals, and consistent messages across disciplines.

 A patient 14 hours after ischemic stroke onset is medically stable but very fatigued.
 PT recommends sitting and transfer assessment later in the day.
 Which nursing response is best?